sp-devi/e-mevn-client/README.md

 # e-mevn-client

 # About
-A simple prototype that uses Vue.js, Electron for app rendering.
+A simple CRUD prototype that uses Vue.js, Electron for app rendering.

 # Technologies
 Vue.JS, Electron, Vuetify.